alphagov/pay-selfservice/README.md

 Follow the instructions and when you have to choose mode, select `E2E Testing` and then select a browser, and then `Start E2E Testing in {browser}`.
 You will then be able to click on individual specs and see the tests running in the UI.

-See [About Cypress tests in selfservice](./test/cypress/cypress-testing.md) for more information about running and writing Cypress tests.

 ## Key environment variables